ned14/pcpp/README.rst

-                            Form of line directive to use, defaults to #line, specify nothing to disable output of line directives --debug               Generate a pcpp_debug.log file logging execution --version             show program's version number and exit
+                            Form of line directive to use, defaults to #line, specify nothing to disable output of line directives --debug               Generate a pcpp_debug.log file logging execution --time                Print the time it took to #include each file --filetimes [path]    Write CSV file with time spent inside each included file, inclusive and exclusive
+      --version             show program's version number and exit

     Note that so pcpp can stand in for other preprocessor tooling, it ignores any